thompsons1234/remote-pay-android-go/README.md

                                           which have the paymentId and amount for each payment that has yet to be sent to the server for processing.
+      * PrintManualRefundReceiptMessage - Contains the Credit object to be printed
+      * PrintManualRefundDeclineReceiptMessage - Contains the declined Credit object to be printed
+      * PrintPaymentReceiptMessage - Contains the Order and Payment to be printed
+      * PrintPaymentDeclineReceiptMessage - Contains the declined Payment and reason to be printed
+      * PrintPaymentMerchantCopyReceiptMessage - Contains the payment to be printed
+      * PrintRefundPaymentReceiptMessage - Contains Payment, Refund and Order
     * Renamed
       * VerifySignatureRequest - formerly SignatureVerifyRequest
       * CapturePreAuthRequest - formerly CaptureAuthRequest